nicescriptslol/nicescriptslol/README.md

 ### Hi there 👋
+Hey!
+This is my personal Lua github that I use for nice scripts!
 <!--
 **nicescriptslol/nicescriptslol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.